 FOR IMMEDIATE RELEASE:

-Caring for Denver Foundation Opens $10 Million Funding Opportunity to Support Mental Health, Trauma, and/or Substance Misuse Among Denver Youth
+Caring for Denver Foundation Awards nearly $10 Million to Address Mental Health, Trauma, and Substance Misuse Among Denver Youth

-Funding for youth is one of the priorities the Denver community identified through a robust engagement process that defines how Caring for Denver addresses the city’s mental health and substance misuse needs.
+Even before the pandemic, the share of high school students experiencing symptoms of clinical depression was on an upward trajectory, increasing to nearly 35% of students in 2019 (2019 Healthy Kids Colorado Survey).
+Funding for youth is one of the priorities Denver residents identified when Caring for Denver, founded by a City of Denver ordinance, first launched.
 Addressing mental health and substance misuse needs earlier in life leads to less crisis and less need for costly services later in life.

 With this investment in Denver youth, Caring for Denver aims to: